-Getting to know your customers better means that you have a higher chance of meeting their expectations and offering them adapted offers at the right time.
+Getting to know your customers better means that you have a higher chance of sales opportunity by meeting their expectation and offering them customized offers at the right time.

 For example, you can personalize marketing campaigns by segmenting your database according to information collected.